After winter storms, check around your home and apartment for possible leaks that can lead to mold in the future.

 - Is it correctly attached to your roof line and that water can’t be blown in?

 - Check your downspouts.
-Are they clear of leaves and debris and is free flowing?
+Are they clear of leaves and debris?

 - If your downspouts aren’t plumbed into your storm sewer, be sure that they empty far enough away from the foundation of your home.